gradle/develocity-export-api-samples/samples/javascript/README.md

 In this JavaScript example, build durations are calculated and written out to the JavaScript console.

-## Minimum Gradle Enterprise version
+## Minimum Develocity version

-This sample uses version 2 of the Export API, available since Gradle Enterprise 2021.2.
+This sample uses version 2 of the Export API, available since Develocity 2021.2.
-In order to use it with older Gradle Enterprise versions, please modify the following line in `index.js`:
+In order to use it with older Develocity versions, please modify the following line in `index.js`:
 ```
-this.baseUrl = `${this.gradleEnterpriseServerUrl}/build-export/v2`
+this.baseUrl = `${this.develocityServerUrl}/build-export/v2`
 ```
 must be changed to
 ```
-this.baseUrl = `${this.gradleEnterpriseServerUrl}/build-export/v1`
+this.baseUrl = `${this.develocityServerUrl}/build-export/v1`
 ```

 ## Setup